Garcia-Mir v. Meese: Opinion

 After full briefing, the Eleventh Circuit issued its opinion by Judge Clarence W. Allgood on April 23, 1986.
-It found the Cubans had not demonstrated the sort of executive branch actions that are normally associated with the establishment of a liberty interest, that "they fail to demonstrate the existence of the particularized standards of review that yield a protected liberty interest".
-It noted in particular that the 1980 Refugee Education Assistance Act Act created a special status for them "only for the purpose of providing social welfare benefits", not for any other recognition of their status with respect to immigration.
+It found the Cubans had not demonstrated the sort of executive branch actions that are normally associated with the establishment of a liberty interest, that "they fail to demonstrate the existence of the particularized standards of review that yield a protected liberty interest."
+It noted in particular that the 1980 Refugee Education Assistance Act Act created a special status for them "only for the purpose of providing social welfare benefits," not for any other recognition of their status with respect to immigration.
 It found they had no claims under international law.
-In sum, Judge Allgood wrote: "the Mariels have failed to demonstrate the existence of any significant restrictions on the discretion of Executive actors."
+In summary, Judge Allgood wrote: "the Mariels have failed to demonstrate the existence of any significant restrictions on the discretion of Executive actors."
 The decision reversed the lower court's finding that the Cuban refugees had such a liberty interest, and affirmed the lower court's finding that international law did not apply.

 Impact

 The case was the subject of debate as to whether actions by the U.S. executive branch, absent Congressional action, could support the abrogation of customary rights under international law.
-In this context, the case holding is summarized: "upholding action of Attorney General authorizing detention of aliens in violation of international law".
+In this context, the case holding is summarized as "upholding action of Attorney General authorizing detention of aliens in violation of international law."